dustinpfister/blog_posts/_posts/vuejs-if.md

 layout: post
 categories: vuejs
 id: 456
-updated: 2021-01-28 19:15:07
+updated: 2021-02-01 09:53:38
-version: 1.12
+version: 1.13
 ---

-The [vue if](https://vuejs.org/v2/guide/conditional.html) directive in vuejs can be used when making templates to make an element display or not based on a given condition.
-It can come in handy when working out a template, but there are other options as well when it comes to built in directives.
-Also when it comes to using render methods an actual javaScript if statement can be used as a way to define a condition to display and element or not.
-Never the less this will be a quick post on the vue if directive, and some alternative options as well in vuejs.
+The [vue if](https://vuejs.org/v2/guide/conditional.html) or v-if directive in vuejs can be used when making templates to make an element display or not based on a given condition.
+It can come in handy when working out a template that contains elements that do not need to be displayed all the time, or only under certain conditions such as a menu system of some kind.
+However there are other options as well when it comes to built in directives that provide this kind of function such as v-show directive, and there are other realted directives to v-if such as v-else, and v-else-if.

+Also There is yet another option to considerd when starting to use lots of directives with a static template, there is the idea of droping templates all togertaher in favor of render methods.
+When it comes to using render methods an actual javaScript if statement can be used as a way to define a condition to display and element or not, and redner methods are generaly more powered in general actually becuase javaScript can be used in a full unchained kind of way.
+Never the less this will be a quick post on the vue if directive, and some alternative options, and examples that related to the use of vue-if when workong on a project that amkes use of vuejs as a client side framework.

 <!-- more -->